• Choosing the right school for your child •

 1. The complete memorisation of Al Quran Al Kareem with ijazah

-3. Cambridge GCE A Levels certification
+3. Academics up to Cambridge GCE A Levels certification

 • Preparation for this life and the next •